-Mean serum K+ results in a retrospective EHR analysis of more than 500 ESRD patients on dialysis1
+Mean serum K+ results in a retrospective EHR analysis of > 500 ESRD adult patients on dialysis2

 - 61% (n=322) started and remained on VELTASSA 8.4 g once daily